 Back in the day the retro Magic Cards were a bit different from what the game has become today.
 I remember getting my first starter pack of Revised way back in 3rd grade.
 Thats 1994!
 Over twenty years ago.
 Recently, out of nowhere, I was overcome by an extreme nostalgia for the old 90s magic cards.

 Hey there D&D friends!
-Attached below are my home-brewed Advanced Dungeons & Dragons 2nd Edition Character Sheets and a few other bonuses.
+Attached below are my home-brewed AD&D Character Sheets and an AD&D Weapon List.
 I made these in InDesign and have played a solid campaign since 2013 with them (more late-night sessions to come).
-Hopefully they are as useful to your campaign as there were to my ever timid first time players (I DM).
-Below is some background on my AD&D up-brining as well as some of the thought process that went into making these character sheets.
-But without further ado here are the PDF downloads:
+Hopefully they are as useful to your campaign as they have been to mine.
+This article includes some background on my AD&D up-brining as well as some of the thought process that went into making these character sheets.